 You cannot take any pets into TA (except guide dogs).
 You should try to arrange for pets to be taken care of by a friend or family member or make alternative arrangements.

-Please visit our Anti-Social Behaviour page in My Neighbourhood to read our advice on ASB and report ASB incidents to our Neighbourhood Team.
+Please visit our Anti-Social Behaviour page in My Neighbourhood to read our advice on ASB.